ArtyProf/afk-companion/README.md

 - The app now uses ScrollLock toggle + mouse movement for maximum effectiveness
 - ScrollLock presses prevent system sleep without interfering with applications
 - If issues persist, try reducing the interval to 30 seconds or 1 minute

+**🎮 Not working on Steam Deck/Linux:**
+- App automatically detects Steam Deck and uses `ydotool` for Wayland compatibility
+- On other Linux systems, ensure either `xdotool` or `ydotool` is installed
+- Check console logs for which method is being used
+- For Wayland systems: `sudo apt install ydotool` or `sudo pacman -S ydotool`

 **🚫 App stops working after laptop sleep/hibernate:**
 - This has been resolved!
 The app now stays active in system tray